iAnonymous3000/awesome-grapheneos-guide/README.md

 - **Google Play Store Apps:** Some apps may not work due to the absence of Google Play Services.
 Consider using alternative apps from F-Droid or the Aurora Store.
 - **MicroG:** A free and open-source alternative to Google Play Services that can improve app compatibility.

+## Profiles

+GrapheneOS supports both User Profiles and Work Profiles.
+Understanding the differences between these two types of profiles is crucial before deciding which one is right for you.

+### User Profiles

+User Profiles are designed to be used by different individuals sharing a single Android device.
+Each user has their own application data and preferences, as well as a user interface that allows them to switch between users manually.
+Key points about User Profiles:

+- Each user is intended for use by a separate person
+- Users have their own app data and preferences
+- Users can run in the background while another user is active
+- The system manages shutting down users to conserve resources when necessary
+- Secondary users can be added directly through the user interface or using the Device Administration program

+### Work Profiles

+Work Profiles, also known as managed profiles, are a collection of app data that shares some system-wide settings (e.g., Wi-Fi and Bluetooth).
+A Work Profile is a subset of a user's existence and is linked to it.
+Key points about Work Profiles:

+- Work Profiles are managed by an IT administrator
+- The functionality offered by a Work Profile is distinct from that of the user's primary profile
+- This method allows businesses to manage the environment in which company-specific apps and data run on a user's device while still allowing users to utilize their personal apps and accounts
+- Developers should follow standard app development guidelines to ensure their apps work reliably on devices with Work Profiles

+It's important to note that profiles are always linked to a parent user, which is determined by the user who created the profile.
+Profiles are only valid for the duration of the individual who created them.

+For more information on how to develop apps that work seamlessly with Work Profiles, refer to the [Android for Business documentation](https://developer.android.com/work).

+To learn more about the differences between User Profiles and Work Profiles in GrapheneOS, watch this [video guide](https://youtu.be/20C0FD7mGDY?si=TsprE4i3kJlc3iZP).

 ### Troubleshooting App Compatibility